-Doctor Convicted of Massive Healthcare Fraud
+Doctor Convicted of Massive Health Care Fraud

 Melgen’s attorneys put together an aggressive defense, saying that while Melgen and Vitreo-Retinal Consultants may have made insurance coding errors and allowed his medical charts to become inaccurate, he did not act with the intent to commit fraud.

-However, his attorney Matthew Menchel conceded that Melgen’s office used a faulty medical records system, whereby his staff filled out boilerplate diagnoses and retinal drawings before patients were evaluated.
+His attorney Matthew Menchel conceded that Melgen’s office used a faulty medical records system, whereby his staff filled out boilerplate diagnoses and retinal drawings before patients were evaluated.

 “[The prosecutors] want you to think that doctors’ files are pristine and perfect,” Menchel told the jury during his closing argument.
 “That’s not the real world.”

-Melgen’s attorneys said onslaught of testimony from the prosecution’s experts unfairly vilified him.
+Melgen’s attorneys said the onslaught of testimony from the prosecution’s experts unfairly vilified him.

 “[These] are expert witnesses.
 They’re not victims of robberies,” Menchel said in the midst of Bergen’s testimony.